pygame/pygame/docs/reST/ref/display.rst

 The pygame display can actually be initialized in one of several modes.
 By default, the display is a basic software driven framebuffer.
-You can request special modules like hardware acceleration and OpenGL support.
+You can request special modules like automatic scaling or OpenGL support.
 These are controlled by flags passed to ``pygame.display.set_mode()``.

 Pygame can only have a single display active at any time.
 Creating a new one